800 University WaySpartanburg, SC 293031-864-503-5000

 At USC Upstate, we make a special effort to reach out to our graduates wherever they are.
 To be proactive with your future, stay connected with us by updating your contact information through our

-The Career Center serves as a comprehensive career information center providing programs to enhance the career development of our students, faculty, staff, and alumni.
-You may wish to telephone the Career Center at 864-503-5392, or
+Career Services serves as a comprehensive career information center providing programs to enhance the career development of our students, faculty, staff, and alumni.
+You may wish to telephone Career Services at (864) 503-5392, or

-If you have any questions regarding the commencement exercises, you may wish to telephone the University Registrar's Office at 864-503-5220, visit the Office of the
+If you have any questions regarding the commencement exercises, you may wish to telephone the University Registrar's Office at (864) 503-5220, visit the Office of the

 The University of South Carolina Upstate is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033 or call 404-679-4500 for questions about the accreditation of USC Upstate.
 Comments or Complaints?